 → sdbriank [at] polyu.edu.hk

-Anneke Coppoolse is a Research Associate at the School of Design of the Hong Kong Polytechnic University, focusing on urban visual culture and design history in Hong Kong.
+Anneke Coppoolse is an Assistant Professor at the School of Design of the Hong Kong Polytechnic University, focusing on urban visual culture and design history in Hong Kong.
 Anneke has a specific interest in urban life, the visuality and materiality of the everyday, and the aesthetics of waste and unwanted things, and she explores these themes ethnographically, curatorially, and photographically.
 Prior to pursuing her PhD, she worked as a graphic designer in the commercial and non-profit sectors and she also took part in a number of smaller creative projects in China, Kenya, Iraq, the Netherlands, and the United States.
 Anneke holds a BA and MA in Media and Culture from the University of Amsterdam, and a PhD in Cultural Studies from Lingnan University, Hong Kong.

 → anneke.coppoolse [at] polyu.edu.hk